 There is an engraved stone tablet inside Xian Great Mosque which states it was built in 742 during the Tang Dynasty (618-907).
-The reason for building the Xian Great Mosque lies with the commercial exchanges that the Chinese had with people from the Middle East.
+The reason for building the Xian Great Mosque lies in the commercial exchanges that the Chinese had with people from the Middle East.

 So these commercial exchanges led to cultural exchanges and Islam started being introduced into Northwest China.
 Most of this happened by Arab merchants or other travelers from Persia (modern-day Iran) and Afghanistan in the mid-7th century.

-If you are curious about the course of history and its events, you can find some known Chinese figures who come from this line of events like beloved national Chinese figure, Zheng He whose ancestor was Ajall Shams al-Din Omar from the city of Bukhara in modern-day Uzbekistan.
+If you are curious about the course of history and its events, you can find some known Chinese figures who come from this line of events like the beloved national Chinese figure, Zheng He whose ancestor was Ajall Shams al-Din Omar from the city of Bukhara in modern-day Uzbekistan.